ccdc-opensource/on-site-webcsd/docs/support-and-troubleshooting.md

 ## Licensing Options

-The environment variable `CCDC_LICENSING_CONFIGURATION` needs to be set in the `.env file`.
+The environment variable `CCDC_LICENSING_CONFIGURATION` needs to be set in the `.env` file.
 This will normally happen automatically when you enter your licence key at install time.
 You may also need to edit it after installation, for example if your licence key has changed.

 For best performance we recommend that this variable is set to use our standard node-locked licensing using this format